rafaelno-code/SmartVerify/README.md

 # Smart Age App (Local Installation)

-This project uses a **Keras model** exported from Google Teachable Machine (`keras_model.h5`) to classify images by age range.
+This project uses a **Keras model** exported from Google Teachable Machine (`keras_model.h5`) to classify images' authenticity.
 Below are instructions for setting up a **local** Python environment, installing dependencies, and running the Flask application.

 ---